Oxygen Element

 Dioxygen (molar mass = 16 gm/mol) is a colourless, odourless, tasteless gas that occurs in two allotropic forms dioxygen (molecular weight = 32 g/mol) and ozone gas (molecular weight = 48 g/mol).

-The colorless, orderless dioxygen molecule is paramagnetic with two unpaired electrons.
-Dioxygen is fairly soluble in water and highly soluble in organic solvents like acetone and benzene and forms weak charge-transfer complexes.
+The colorless, orderless dioxygen molecule is paramagnetic in nature with two unpaired electrons.
+Dioxygen is fairly soluble in water but highly soluble in organic solvents like acetone and benzene and forms weak charge-transfer complexes.

 Dioxygen is a pale blue liquid but forms a blue solid crystal lattice after converting to a solid.
-The gaseous oxygen molecule colorless but in liquid or solid form, a single photon collides with other molecules and excites both.
-Absorption of electromagnetic spectrum radiation in the red region to the green visible region gives the observed blue color.
+In liquid or solid form, a single photon collides with other molecules and excites both.
+Absorption of electromagnetic spectrum radiation in the red region to the green visible region gives the observed blue color of solid or liquid oxygen.

 Chemical Properties

 Oxygen (meting point = − 229 °C and boiling point = − 183 °C) has very high ionization energy among the group 16 chemical elements.
-It has a very low metallic character and is commonly known as a nonmetal.
+Therefore, it has a very low metallic character and is commonly known as a nonmetal.

 With the increasing atomic number in group 16, the resistance of the elements decreases.
-Oxygen and sulfur are insulators, selenium and tellurium are semiconductors, but polonium is a metal that conducts electrical energy.
+Therefore, oxygen and sulfur are insulators, selenium and tellurium are semiconductors, but polonium is a metal that conducts electrical energy.

 Bonding in Oxygen Molecule

-The electronic configuration of oxygen is 1s2 2s2 2p4.
-Therefore, the element is two electrons short of the next noble gas configuration.
-Therefore, it achieves these two bonding electrons by gaining two electrons from electropositive elements or by making two single covalent bond or one double bond with the same or other elements.
+The electronic configuration of oxygen element is 1s2 2s2 2p4.
+Therefore, the element is two electrons short of the next noble gas configuration and achieves these two bonding electrons by gaining two electrons from electropositive elements.
+However, it may also achieved by making two single covalent bond or one double bond with the same or other elements.

-Oxygen has very high electronegativity and electron affinity in favor of the formation of crystalline solid ionic compounds.
+Oxygen has very high electronegativity and electron affinity in favor of the formation of crystalline solid ionic oxides.
+Therefore, when it reacts with magnesium, it forms crystalline magnesium oxide.

 Mg → Mg+2 + 2 e−